ruzickap/k8s-istio-demo/README.md

 ## Istio example

-Let's see how Istio can be used and how it looks.
+Check how Istio can be used and how it works...

+### Check + Enable Istio in default namespace

 Let the default namespace to use istio injection.